David Miliband: revolution v extremism

 The uneasy birth of Arab democracy

-How is different from Syria in the eyes of the NATO.
+How is Libya different from Syria in the eyes of the NATO.
 In other words, why did they choose to interfere in Libya but not Syria, even though civilians are under an equal threat in both countries, if not more so in Syria?

 David Miliband: There is a pressing humanitarian need in both countries.
 But in Libya there was a military option with limited geostrategic dangers, whereas in Syria there isn’t a military option and the geostrategic dangers are high.

-You called for the West to adopt a “Coalition of consent” approach with Middle Eastern countries, how would that play out if the people of Egypt, for example, choose to be governed by a form of government that is unpopular in the West, like what happened in when was elected in fair elections?
+You called for the West to adopt a “Coalition of consent” approach with Middle Eastern countries, how would that play out if the people of Egypt, for example, choose to be governed by a form of government that is unpopular in the West, like what happened in Gaza when Hamas was elected in fair elections?

 David Miliband: I believe that you live and let live, until the assertion of someone else’s rights interfere with your rights, and that’s true in our personal relations.
 I respect your rights to live your life in the way you see fit until you try to interfere with my life as I see fit.